pylenin/purple-blue/content/posts/overflow-error-python.md

 > This is the part of the 9th day in the Python 30 series.
 [Check out the series here.](https://www.youtube.com/playlist?list=PLqEbL1vopgvuI-3wzwHqftEkH3AILozS5)

 An `OverflowError` exception is raised when an [arithmetic operation](https://www.pylenin.com/blogs/python-arithmetic-operators/) exceeds the limits to be represented.
+This is part of the [ArithmeticError Exception class](https://www.pylenin.com/blogs/arithmetic-error-python/).

 ##### Example 1